 While often referred to as a Scandinavian equivalent of gin—it too being a neutral grain spirit flavored with herbs and other botanicals—aquavit producers have more liberty with the ingredients with which to flavor their spirits.
 Caraway is the most common, but aquavits can be infused with dill, fennel, coriander and other anise flavors.
 Because of this, using a different aquavit brand can alter the flavor profile of the Early Start.
-Negranza uses Krogstad aquavit, from Portland, Oregon, as the base of his drink—this readily accessible and moderately priced American aquavit is a popular choice amongst bartenders.
+Negranza uses Krogstad aquavit, from Portland, Oregon, as the base of his drink.
+This readily accessible and moderately priced American aquavit is a popular choice amongst bartenders.
 However, it can be substituted with another caraway and star anise-forward aquavit.

 The savory notes of the spirit are amplified by the addition of a French sorrel leaf, muddled into the drink.
-Unlike the handful of mint needed for a Mint Julep or Mojito, you’re only going to need one of these potent, herbaceous leaves for the drink, both for its flavor and its verdant color.
+Unlike the handful of mint needed for a Mint Julep or Mojito, you’re only going to need one of these potent, herbaceous leaves for the drink, both for its sharp flavor and its verdant color.
 Lime juice adds acidity and brightness, which is balanced with the addition of orgeat instead of a more commonly used simple syrup.
 Orgeat is a nut-based syrup, generally made with almonds and often used in tiki bartending in drinks like the Mai Tai.
-Beyond sweetness, it also adds creaminess to a drink.
+Beyond sweetness, it also adds creaminess.

 - 1 French sorrel leaf

 Gently muddle the French sorrel leaf in a shaker.

 Add the aquavit, lime juice, orgeat and egg white into the shaker and vigorously dry-shake (without ice).

 Consuming raw and lightly cooked eggs poses a risk of food-borne illness.